 A private taxi or car transfer is the most expensive way of traveling, but the most convenient.
 It will most likely cost you around UKP£100.
 We strongly recommend that you book a car service in advance if you want a private transfer.
 It will be less expensive than taking a taxi from the airport.

 Train from central London

 If you are staying in London before your cruise from Southampton, book a train ticket from Waterloo Station direct to Southampton for the fastest route.
 The journey is around 1 hour and 20 minutes.

 Buy your ticket online before you travel to save money.
-Southampton train station is located in the heart of the city close to shops and hotels.
-From Southampton train station to the Southampton cruise port you will need a taxi transfer.
+Southampton train station is located in the heart of the city, close to shops and hotels.
+You will need a taxi transfer from Southampton train station to the Southampton cruise port.

 Train from London Heathrow airport

 There is no direct route by train from Heathrow to Southampton from London Heathrow.
 You will need to change lines, but it is possible.
 You must first take the Heathrow Express direct to Paddington Station.
 Then take the Underground train to Waterloo to get the train to Southampton.
 The journey is a couple of hours.

 Buy your ticket online before you travel, so to save money.
 Southampton train station is located in the heart of the city, close to shops and hotels.
 You will need a taxi transfer from Southampton train station to Southampton cruise port.